Process Mining Is the X-Ray That Diagnoses What’s Broken. But an X-Ray Alone Can’t Fix the Problem.

-Once you’ve identified the areas for potential improvement, it’s time to start modelling different scenarios to see which will have the biggest impact.
+Once you’ve identified the areas for potential improvement, it’s time to start modeling different scenarios to see which will have the biggest impact.
 Using ‘what if’ statements you can start to create and simulate different process configurations to see which has the most potential.
 For example, ‘what if we added more resources’, ‘what if we automated parts or whole processes’, ‘what if we moved resources from one part to another part of the process’, ‘what if we removed a part of the process’.
-This list could go on and on to cover any one of a multitude of scenarios that are thought of by you and your team or based on industry best practices (see example below).
+This list could go on and on to cover any one of a multitude of scenarios that are thought of by you and your team or based on industry best practices.

 Important in this, is to run simulations, as opposed to working directly on the live process.
 Not least because making experimental changes to live processes may have a wider impact on the organization.

 Instead by running simulations that include the changes you could make to the process, you should be able to run more simulations at a faster pace.
 Take a 5-step process that has been identified to have a bottleneck at step 2 as example.
 You could simulate a scenario that sees you fix the bottleneck, maybe by adding additional resources to the step.
 On producing this, you may see that fixing step 2 only moves the issue to step 3 and 4.
 However, by remodeling and sharing the additional resources across steps 2 and 3, you could see that overall performance improves.